-Election of Director.
-The election of a director requires the affirmative vote of a plurality of all the votes cast at the Annual Meeting in person or by proxy.
+Election of Directors.
+The election of directors requires the affirmative vote of a plurality of all the votes cast at the Annual Meeting in person or by proxy.
 Stockholders may not cumulate their votes.
 If you vote "Withhold" with respect to a nominee, your shares will not be voted with respect to the person indicated.
 Broker Non-Votes will not be included in determining the number of votes cast and will have no effect on this proposal.
+Stockholders have no appraisal or dissenters' rights in connection with this proposal.

 Advisory Vote on Executive Compensation.
 The affirmative vote of a majority of all the votes cast at the Annual Meeting in person or by proxy is required for the approval of the resolution in this proposal.
 As an advisory vote, this proposal is not binding upon the Company.
 However, the Board of Directors and the Company's compensation committee (the "Compensation Committee") will consider the outcome of the vote when making future decisions regarding executive compensation.
 Abstentions and Broker Non-Votes will not be included in determining the number of votes cast and will have no effect on this proposal.
+Stockholders have no appraisal or dissenters' rights in connection with this proposal.

-Ratification of Independent Registered Public Accounting Firm.
-The affirmative vote of a majority of all the votes cast at the Annual Meeting in person or by proxy is required to ratify the appointment of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021.
+Ratification of Selection of Independent Registered Public Accounting Firm.
+The affirmative vote of a majority of all the votes cast at the Annual Meeting in person or by proxy is required to ratify the appointment of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
 Abstentions and Broker Non-Votes will not be included in determining the number of votes cast and will have no effect on this proposal.
+Stockholders have no appraisal or dissenters' rights in connection with this proposal.